 Typical earthbag foundations are made with poly bags (double-bagged for strength) filled with gravel.
 Aggregates are preferred for foundations because they will readily drain away any moisture and prevent wicking into the wall system.
 Some prefer to use stabilized soil in earthbag foundations, seeing it as a longer-lasting solution.
 The jury is still out, but it appears poly bags kept out of sunlight can last hundreds of years, so gravel-filled bags should last at least a lifetime.

 Simply fill the bags in place with gravel.
 Stitch the ends closed or fold the bag end over.
 Butt each bag tight against the previous bag.
 Tamp the bags flat after each course is complete.
 Add two strands of 4-point barbed wire between each course.
 Add courses of gravel-filled bags until you’re at least 6” above the risk of moisture damage.

-At this point you can continue stacking courses of bags for the remainder of the walls, but now the bags are filled with soil.
-Most subsoil is suitable for earthbag construction.
-Subsoil is the clay/aggregate soil that’s below the topsoil.
+At this point, you can continue stacking courses of bags for the remainder of the walls, but now the bags are filled with soil.
+Most types of subsoil are suitable for earthbag construction.
+The subsoil is the clay/aggregate soil that’s below the topsoil.
 You could dig your own, but you can buy it very inexpensively and save many days of hard work.
 You can also buy an engineered mix called road base, which contains the ideal ratio of clay to aggregates, no mixing required.

 Set window bucks on the wall when you reach windowsill height.
 You can pre-build the bucks while your threshold is drying.
 Use standard carpentry techniques to brace the bucks square, and to keep the buck plumb and level.
 We use double 2×4 bucks instead of wide lumber, and we use poles for braces instead of milled lumber to cut costs.
 It’s often a good idea to pound ½” rebar down through the bags on either side of door and window openings if you have lots of openings like we do.